-The screenshot shows the COSPAS-SARSAT website interface, identical to the previous slide but with a large red diagonal watermark reading "This document has been superseded by a later version".
+The screenshot shows the COSPAS-SARSAT website interface.
+The top navigation bar includes the text "COSPAS-SARSAT.INT International Satellite System for Search and Rescue" and the COSPAS-SARSAT logo.
+A red button on the right says "Frequently Asked Question".
 The main content area is titled "STEP BY STEP" and contains a numbered list: